I am having trouble registering for a course. MINERVA gives me one of the following error messages:

 How do I schedule an appointment with a departmental adviser?

-Please contact the ECE Undergraduate Office via undergrad.ece [at] mcgill.ca (e-mail) or by phone at 514-398-3943.
-Also, it is possible to drop by the office, Trottier 2060, to make the appointment in person.
+Please click here to schedule an appointment with an academic adviser.
 All students are strongly advised to meet with an adviser at the beginning of each year.
 This will help you to avoid unnecessary complications at the time of graduation.

 I require a letter stating I am graduating.
 Where do I obtain such a letter?